AndreasJJ/Color-handler/README.md

 Alternative versions: \
 Usage: ```import { rgb2cmykString } from 'lumino/rgb2cmyk'``` \
 Alternative usage: ```import { rgb2cmykString } from 'lumino'``` \
-Description: Works as the main function, but only returns a RGB string.
+Description: Works as the main function, but only returns a CMYK string.

 Usage: ```import { rgb2cmykObject } from 'lumino/rgb2cmyk'``` \
 Alternative usage: ```import { rgb2cmykObject } from 'lumino'``` \
-Description: Works as the main function, but only returns a RGB object.
+Description: Works as the main function, but only returns a CMYK object.

 Usage: ```import { rgb2cmykArray } from 'lumino/rgb2cmyk'``` \
 Alternative usage: ```import { rgb2cmykArray } from 'lumino'``` \
-Description: Works as the main function, but only returns a RGB array.
+Description: Works as the main function, but only returns a CMYK array.

 ### Generators
 #### `complementary`